 The Vendor will determine whether a financial hardship exists, and its determination will be final and conclusive.
-In making this determination, the Vendor will require you to substantiate the reason and the amount of the financial hardship.
+Unless it has actual knowledge to the contrary, the Vendor can rely on your self-certification that the withdrawal satisfies the financial hardship requirements.
 If the Vendor requires further information in order to determine whether financial hardship exists, it may request this information.